wolfpld/usenetarchive/README.md

 Raw imported messages have to be processed to be of any use.
 We provide the following utilities:

 - kill-duplicates --- Removes duplicate messages.
 It is relatively rare, but data sets from even a single NNTP server may contain the same message twice.
+- filter-newsgroups --- Some data sources (eg. Archive.org's giganews collection) contain messages that were not sent to the collection's newsgroup.
+This utility will remove such bogus messages.
 - extract-msgid --- Extracts unique identifier of each message and builds reference table for fast access to any message through its ID.
 - extract-msgmeta --- Extracts "From" and "Subject" fields, as a quick reference for archive browsers.
 - merge-raw --- Merges two imported data sets into one.
 Does not duplicate messages.